Ever wondered how different diamond carat or shapes will reflect on the overall appearance of a diamond?

 Diamond Clarity: SI1

-Doing this search on a website like JamesAllen will give us a range of diamonds between around $4k to $5.6k depending on other factors, but you can’t always generalize this, so it’s not necessary a 2 carats diamond with these characteristics will cost around $10k.
+Doing this search on JamesAllen will give us a range of diamonds between around $4k to $5.6k depending on other factors, but you can’t always generalize this, so it’s not necessary a 2 carats diamond with these characteristics will cost around $10k.